 What’s The Benefit Of The Bundle?

 Time.
 The bundle will save you hours and hours of time.
-The Excel template performs calculations for you.
+The Excel template automatically pulls all the data you need to projected a player and it performs calculations for you.
 It links directly to each player’s Fangraphs page.
-It instantly gives a ranking for each player immediately after you’ve entered their projection.

 Not to mention this is a projection model you can use every season for the rest of your fantasy baseball career.
 You’ll save time every season, giving you more time to focus on fine tuning your projections, rankings, and other draft preparation.